 Second, the employees must have input in their development plans.
 Unfortunately, only 30 percent of workers feel that is the case.
 It’s a missed opportunity for fostering greater job satisfaction and engagement.
 When managers and employees work together on this task, it gives both a stake in the outcome.

 Third, employers must adapt and be flexible with the changing times.
 Over 50 percent of organizations are moving toward a hybrid workplace.
 That figure is significant, given that one-third of employees fear that it will come at the cost of training.
 Nevertheless, over 70 percent of business leaders want to invest more in making remote work more accessible and more productive.

 The takeaway is that the key to continuous employee development is adaptability.

 Tips for Employee Development and Enrichment

 The importance of employee development is evident when taken into account with the potential costs of ignoring or putting it on hold.
-Often, plans fail because they either are inconsistent or lack accountability.
-Implemented correctly, they offer opportunities to mend the gaps that exist between strategies on the business and human capital sides of the equation.
+Often, plans fail because they are either inconsistent or lack accountability.
+Implemented correctly, they offer opportunities to mend the gaps between strategies on the business and human capital sides of the equation.

 Training is an investment that begins the first day on the job for the best ROI.